pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 ignored.
 The reduction ratio, it has been established, was 32 to 39 diameters from newsprint.
 The film was probably a nitrate collodion base, less durable in all probability than the acetate safety film.
-This&nbsp;{%- include columnbreak.html canvas=313 col=2 -%}&nbsp;discussion of durability has been based on the assumption that photographers will use a film base more durable, and a reduction ratio less exacting, than that which has
+This {% include columnbreak.html canvas=313 col=2 %} discussion of durability has been based on the assumption that photographers will use a film base more durable, and a reduction ratio less exacting, than that which has